 Fitness Level: Moderate – capable of walking for 1-1.5 hours along mountain paths with uphill sections and uneven ground and white water rafting depending on conditions.
 If the water level in the river is too high or low whitewater rafting may not be possible.

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel or guesthouse.

-Pin and her husband, Tu, established an elephant camp for tourists with whitewater rafting back in 1996.
-Over the years they became more and more aware of how the elephants suffered in this form of tourism and how much it affected their health.
-They saw that some of the other elephant camp owners were transitioning away from offering elephant riding and wanted to make the change as well.
-With Lek's help, Majestic Elephant Project opened in August 2016 and is home to three elephants who are now enjoying their retirement from a hard life working in logging and elephant riding.
+Pin and her husband, Tu, established an elephant riding camp for tourists with whitewater rafting back in 1996.
+Over the years they became more aware of how the elephants suffered in this form of tourism and how much it affected their health.
+They saw that some of the other local elephant camp owners were transitioning away from offering elephant riding and wanted to make the change as well.
+Following the Saddle Off model, Majestic Elephant Project opened to visitors in August 2016.
+The project is home to two female elephants who are now enjoying their retirement from a hard life working in logging and elephant riding.
 Pin and Tu are glad to have embraced the opportunity to change to a more compassionate model, where the elephants live with dignity, are able to roam and forage and interact with guests in an atmosphere of respect and admiration.